The ideal Florida beach vacation but in the middle of America?

-Indiana Dunes National Park — the nation’s latest addition to the National Park System — is renowned for its soaring sand dunes and interesting ecosystems, but there’s so much more to this park’s history beyond its natural wonders.
-And it's the first stop on AccuWeather's "Great American Road Trip" series, airing all month on the AccuWeather Network.
+Indiana Dunes National Park — one of the nation’s more recent additions to the National Park System — is renowned for its soaring sand dunes and interesting ecosystems, but there’s so much more to this park’s history beyond its natural wonders.

 Indiana Dunes National Park has been at the center of conflict between conservationists and industrialists for decades, as the valuable land on the shores of Lake Michigan drew the interest of both naturalists and entrepreneurs alike.
 On both sides of the conflict, intriguing characters made their marks on the park’s history in various ways.